 29. “I am forever indebted to you.”

-- When to Use?
-For a mentor who changed your career path or someone who helped you through a major life crisis.
+- When to Use: For a mentor who changed your career path or helped you through a major life crisis.

 - Tone: Formal, Dramatic, Deeply Serious.